JEWELWEED Overview Information

 JEWELWEED Side Effects & Safety

-Jewelweed seems to be safe for most people when taken by mouth or used on the skin.
+Jewelweed is POSSIBLY SAFE for most people when taken by mouth or applied directly to the skin.
 No significant side effects have been reported.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of jewelweed during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking lotus if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Moderate Interaction Be cautious with this combination